mlsa-iai-msu-lab/ru_sci_bench/README.md

 # Code for ruSciBench benchmark

 Code to use the ruSciBench benchmark: takes embeddings of texts from the benchmark dataset as input, returns metrics values.
+Code partially based on [SciDocs](https://github.com/allenai/scidocs).

 [Habr post](https://habr.com/ru/articles/781032/)